ST. JOHNSBURY, VERMONT

 Picture

-Next door to the distillery, enjoy dinner at Salt Bistro, a chef-owned restaurant with a menu that skews Italian.
+Next door to the distillery, enjoy dinner at Salt Bistro, a chef-owned restaurant with a menu of Mediterranean favorites.
 Most nights, Salt Bistro has live music during dinner, and the outside patio seating is delightful.

 Picture